Man Murdered Teen Star and Posted Instagram Photos, Cops Say

 Coromato confirmed that the pictures were authentic.

-Another, more disturbing image appeared around the same time on the Discord group that Devins frequented, although it is unclear whether it also appeared on Clark’s Instagram story.
-The picture showed Devins with her throat cut in a car and a large knife next to her.

-The person who shared the picture on Discord also doxxed her, sharing Devins’ full name and hometown, which was unknown to many of her online friends.
-The person included a derogatory remark about Devins and her online following.
-Discord users with access to the server indicated that Clark ran the account that posted the pictures.
+Around the same time, he posted an image to Discord showing Devins with her throat cut in a car and a large knife next to her.
+He also doxxed her, sharing Devins’ full name and hometown, which was unknown to many of her online friends, and included a derogatory remark about Devins and her online following.
 The pictures spread to multiple misogynistic forums, where some users called for more killings of women and girls.

 All the images hit the internet before police were alerted of the killing.
 Around 7:20 a.m., officers received a call about a person making statements of harm, Coromato said.
 They were able to triangulate Clark’s location based on his cell phone.
 When they found him, he began stabbing himself in front of officer, Coromato said.